AnAppAMonth/chai-adhoc/README.md

 For plugin authors, the various helpers this plugin provides make plugin creation simpler and less error-prone, too.
 For example, *Chai* doesn't support overwriting chainable methods, but yet doesn't prevent you from doing it.
-The problem is, after overwriting a chainable method, *Chai* as a whole doesn't work correctly (ie, it doesn't throw exceptions when it should).
+The problem is, after overwriting a chainable method, the flag that is set by its property function will always be set even in newly created assertion objects, so *Chai* no longer works correctly (pure flag-setter properties like `not` don't have this problem).
 This plugin checks whether you are trying to overwrite a chainable method and doesn't allow you do it.

 Install